How we test cooker hoods

 How easy is it to use and clean?

-Firstly, we assess how easy each hood is to install and rate the clarity of the instructions designed to help you get going with your new hood.
+Firstly, we assess how easy each hood is to install and we rate the clarity of the instructions designed to help you get going with your new hood.

 We then see how easy the cooker hood is to use, taking into account variation in people's height, hand size and strength.
 A cooker hood with stiff or fiddly controls won't enhance your cooking experience, and we mark down any hoods that are awkward to use.